 With dad’s old journal of recipes, and plenty of research into the distillery business, laws, and regulations, Natalie and Kevin brought their dream to life.
 Kevin, a pool contractor, built a modest home, a barn, and also a distillery (inside the barn).
 Natalie handled the myriad complexities of alcohol regulations and marketing.
 They focused their attention on every detail of the whiskey-making business including Kevin’s design and development of the equipment.
 It became their 100-proof labor of love.

 Making small batches, using all-natural ingredients including filtered rainwater for mashing, local farm-grown rye, and then aging the whiskey 10-15 months in charred American oak barrels, they have created an award-winning, hand processed, hand-labeled, sought-after fine rye whiskey.

 Want to try it?
 Visit WildBuckWhiskey.com to locate a store outlet.

 Florida Cracker Kitchen, Brooksville

 For good home cooking try two authentic Florida favorites located in Brooksville.
-The Florida Cracker Kitchen, owned by brothers Blair and Ethan Hensley, serves up the classics like Brooksville blueberry pancakes, the Cracker omelet, smoked mullet dip and Okeechobee gumbo.
-Their mother, Larie DeWitt Hensley, owns another nearby favorite, Mallie Kyla’s Café, a southern style restaurant where locals go to lunch, especially for the homemade cakes and pies.
+The Florida Cracker Kitchen, owned by brothers Blair and Ethan Hensley, serves up the classics like Brooksville blueberry pancakes, the Cracker omelet, smoked mullet dip, and also Okeechobee gumbo.
+Their mother, Larie DeWitt Hensley, owns another nearby favorite, Mallie Kyla’s Café, a southern-style restaurant where locals go to lunch, especially for the homemade cakes and pies.